Noak Bridge: School

 The area's only primary school is Noak Bridge School (full name Noak Bridge County Primary School).
 The school has approximately 250 pupils, from the pre-school on to year 6.
 The school opened in September 1982, but for the first half-term operated from the former Nevendon School site (now the ITEC centre) on the Burnt Mills Industrial Estate.

 Parish council

 Noak Bridge has a parish council and collects a tax to meet local needs.
+The parish was created in 2002, having previously been an unparished area directly administered by Basildon Council.

 Village Hall

 The Noak Bridge Village Hall serves as a Councillor's surgery.

 Medical Centre

 Noak Bridge Medical Centre serves those within the Noak Bridge, Noak Mead & Noak Park, Steeple View and Crays Hill areas.

 Shops

-The area's two shops are a Pharmacy and a Post Office/Costcutter.
+The area's two shops are a Pharmacy and a Post Office/Londis.

 Nature Reserve

 The Noak Bridge Nature Reserve lies to the south east of the settlement and consists of twenty acres of meadow, scrub and woodland.
 It contains several ponds which attract a variety of amphibians and dragonflies.

 The Reserve is the remains of the secondary woodland that covered much of the site before the estate was developed.
 This secondary woodland was notable for containing numerous garden species as well as pioneer woodland species such as hawthorn and oak.